ColumPaget/ColumsCut/README.md

 *-D, --delimstr*=[delim]
  : use a string as a delimiter rather than a list of single character delimiter.
 Only one string delimiter can be used and it cannot be used in combination with -d or -t options

+*-e*
+ : list of delimiter characters, but allowing quoted values like in 'echo -e'.
+See 'Quoted Delimiters' below

+*-E*
+ :  like '-D' but allowing quoted values like in 'echo -e'.
+See 'Quoted Delimiters' below

 *-f, --fields=LIST*
  : select only these fields;  also print any line without delimiter characters, unless the -s option is specified